How To Export From Vietnam To The United States // Regulations And Tariffs When Importing To The USA

 How To Find Taxes And Duties For Importing To The US

 Import tariffs are owed when you import products valued at over $2,500 to the United States.
 Our guide will help you find the matching HS codes for each imported product to check the tariffs.
 This way, you can be prepared in advance.
-US Customs uses World Customs Organization (WCO) trade codes that are internationally recognized, imposing different tariffs based on the product.
-For example, certain Vietnamese products are duty-free, while others can reach duties up to 40%.
+US Customs uses World Customs Organization (WCO) trade codes, which are internationally recognized, to impose different tariffs based on the product.
+For example, certain Vietnamese products are duty-free, while others are subject to duties of up to 40%.
 Below, you’ll find resources to research the HS code database and find the matching code for your product.
 Once you have the code, you can input it into the database and determine how much you owe.

 Top Resources For Looking Up Taxes & Import Duties